RoryMB/Make_MCP/docs.md

 ## IMPORTANT DIRECTIONS

-- Write only the smallest number of tools, resources, and prompts necessary to satisfy the user's request
+- Write only the smallest number of tools, resources, and prompts necessary to satisfy the user's request.
-- Prefer tools instead of resources and prompts
+- Prefer tools instead of resources and prompts.
+- MCP servers run inside a parent application in `stdio` mode.
+Remotely running servers can be created by using `sse` mode.
+- Do NOT write MCP servers in languages other than Python.

 # INSTRUCTIONS FOR USERS